ading2210/quickview/README.md

 # QuickView

-QuickView is a universal webview exploit in Chrome OS that utilizes the deprecated QuickOffice component extension.
+QuickView is a universal webview exploit in Chrome OS that utilizes the QuickOffice component extension.